0

 Let us therefore strive to enter that rest, so that no one may fall by the same sort of disobedience (Hebrews 4:11).

 The Lord warns us not to stop striving to find rest.
-Rest requires work; if you work well, you will discover the sweet spot between work and rest.
-Because work takes a toll on the soul, you must know how to be proactive about how you rest.
+Rest requires work; if you work at it, you will discover the sweet spot between work and rest.
+Because work takes a toll on the soul, you must know how to be proactive about rest.
 There is a rest for the people of God, but it only comes to the person who works at it.
 The husband who comes home with a plan to serve his wife will enjoy a restful home.
-The father, who plans to engage his children, will build a peaceful home.
-Laziness and disengagement will not accomplish either of these things.
+The father, who plans to engage his children, will build a home full of peace.
+Laziness and disengagement will not bring either of these things.
 The complaining wife, who lets everyone know how exhausted she is, will not find rest, nor will her family.
-Her thinking needs to be more counterintuitive, as with all gospel-informed living.
+Her thinking needs to be more in line with God’s Word.
+It’s counterintuitive, gospel-informed living.
 “To work to find rest?
 How can that be?”
 You might as well ask, “Will I live if I die?”
 (See Matthew 16:24-26.)
-The way of the gospel-centered life is counterintuitive to the self-centered person.
+The way of the gospel-centered life is counterintuitive to the typical self-centered person.
 Let’s look at three illustrations about the husband, father, and wife.

 Leaders Over Coffee Web Banner